Totodore/docker-ci/Readme.md

 ## Protected Webhooks
-If you use Github or Dockerhub to send your webhooks you can protect them, it'll be impossible to trigger them
+If you use Github or Dockerhub to send your webhooks you can protect them, it'll be impossible to trigger them ⚠️You can only use one of these two labels for the same container⚠️

 |Name|Type|Description|
 |----|----|-----------|
 |`docker-ci.webhook-callback`|`boolean (Optional)`|Some webhook validation use a callback given in the body of the request (e.g : DockerHub)|